-The New Orleans, Louisiana rapper and Young Money patriarch was, at one point, really serious about putting out a rock album.
+The New Orleans rapper and Young Money patriarch was serious about putting out a rock album at the time.
 Tunechi's urge to genre-jump led to his seventh studio album, Rebirth.
 Although Wayne was backed by his devoted following in terms of record sales, Rebirth left plenty of fans scratching their heads.

-Weezy was at his peak after 2008's Tha Carter III, which still holds the title as his best-selling album from his career to date.
+Weezy was at his peak after 2008's Tha Carter III, which still holds the title as his best-selling album from his career to date at 8 million copies sold.
 Like many artists who want to explore other creative outlets, the "Best Rapper Alive" thought he could conquer rock music in the same way he did rap.
 Obviously, nobody in the YMCMB camp told him otherwise, and alas, we got his take on rap-rock.

-Since Weezy’s rock phase, he’s returned to hip-hop with five more solo albums, continued to nurture the careers of two of music's hottest acts, Nicki Minaj and Drake and finished up the extended legal battle with his former mentor and father figure, Cash Money Records founder, Bryan "Birdman" Williams over the release of his highly anticipated studio album, Tha Carter V, which has since been certified platinum.
+Since Weezy’s rock phase, he’s returned to hip-hop with five more solo albums, continued to nurture the careers of two of music's hottest acts, Nicki Minaj and Drake, and finished up the extended legal battle with his former mentor and father figure, Cash Money Records founder Bryan "Birdman" Williams, over the release of his highly anticipated studio album, Tha Carter V.